Oh My Joy!

-I do not cover shipping charges when you send your quilt to me, however I will cover shipping charges to return your quilt to you.
 I will be shipping your quilt back to you in a USPS flat rate box with tracking and insurance.
 Please note there may be an additional shipping charge for quilts larger than 70”x70”.
 If you have any questions about shipping please contact me!

 How much will it be?

 Each quilt will cost a different amount since I charge per inch.
 I charge $0.025 -$0.029 per linear inch for quilting services, $0.30 per continuous inch of batting, There is no charge for thread and thread color choice!
 For more on pricing, click here!